cgint/third-eye/CODING_GUIDES_svelte5_sveltekit2.md

 ### Bubbling events

+ALWAYS USE 'onclick' instead of 'on:click'.
+ALWAYS use 'onclick'!

 Instead of doing `<button on:click>` to 'forward' the event from the element to the component, the component should accept an `onclick` callback prop:

 ```svelte